ramiro/Pocket-Plus-Calibre-Plugin/README.md

 Follow the discussion at https://www.mobileread.com/forums/showthread.php?t=270602

-This is a fork of the original plugin.
+This is a fork of the original plugin and a merge of a fix by @dlo9.

 I modified the plugin to get an e-book including: